 Large-scale sensing is becoming increasingly important for the growth of our industry and society \cite{RN9, RN30,8062279}.
 It is a critical enabler for disruptive IoT applications and a diverse range of smart initiatives such as smart cities and smart transportation \cite{article4}.
 Unfortunately, its adoption is severely constrained by the high infrastructure costs due to the limited coverage areas of existing sensors.
 For example, seamless camera surveillance over expansive areas will be prohibitively expensive due to the sheer number of cameras and communication links required to connect them.
 In addition, there are significant privacy concerns.

 PMN is able to provide simultaneous communication and radio sensing services, and it can potentially become a ubiquitous solution for radio sensing because of its larger broadband coverage and powerful infrastructure.
-Its joint and harmonised communication and sensing capabilities will increase the productivity of our society, and facilitate the creation and adoption of a vast number of new applications that no existing sensors can efficiently enable.
+Its joint and harmonized communication and sensing capabilities will increase the productivity of our society, and facilitate the creation and adoption of a vast number of new applications that no existing sensors can efficiently enable.
 Some earlier work on passive sensing using mobile signals has demonstrated its potentials.
 For example, \cite{RN48}, \cite{RN43} and \cite{doi:10.1002/wat2.1289} used GSM-based radio signals for traffic monitoring, weather prediction and remote sensing of rainfall, respectively.
 The perceptive network can be widely deployed for both communication and sensing applications in transport, communications, energy, precision agriculture, and security, where existing solutions are either infeasible or inefficient.
 It can also provide complementary sensing capabilities to existing sensor networks, with its unique features of day-and-night operation and see-through of fog, foliage, and even solid objects.